UKEIAM/de.uke.iam.dsfa.control/README.md

 Install the package with either ```apt install postgresql-contrib``` or ```yum install postgresql10-contrib```

 #### 2. Configuration file
-Provide a ```dsfa.control.config.xml``` configuration file with the necessary details.
+Provide a ```dsfa.control.config.xml``` configuration file with the necessary details as shown in  ```/resources/dsfa.control.config.xml.example```.
-Put the file in one of the directories explained below.
+Put the file either in resources or in one of the directories explained below.

 ##### On Linux and Mac:
 Store the file in the directory ```/etc/dsfa/``` or in ```/usr/local/share/dsfa/```